ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 3. And people want me to write about it.
 I was avoiding it because thinking about it made me sick, because
 4. ... every waking moment of a year of my life was spent on it, mostly dealing with frustrating bullshit.
 	* Most people on our side were useless and thought of *Vote Leave* as the enemy.
-	* **Note** *Vote Leave* was Dominic's campaign.
-There were others (*Leave.EU* the main one), but they were selected as the 'official' campaign, eventually, and did most of the effective work.
+	* **Note**: *Vote Leave* was Dominic's campaign.
+There were others (*Leave.EU* being the main alternative), but *Vote Leave* was the most competent, was eventually selected as the 'official' campaign, and did most of the effective work.
 5. SW1 is deranged.
 	* **Note**: SW1 is the postal code for most of the UK government in London, and is used as a metonym for the whole government.
 It is like saying "Washington" in the US.
 	* Politics reflects human nature: fear, self-interest, vanity.